klbowman/COVID-Cases-Dataset/README.md

 Extracting the unemployment dataset was fairly simple.
 The data was in CSV format, so I created a Jupyter Notebook file and loaded the CSV into it in order to prepare the data for cleaning.

 ## Transform
+As previously stated, the unemployment data included figures from 2000-2020.
+In order to prep the data for inclusion in our SQL database, I used the Jupyter Notebook interface to drop the majority of the columns from this dataset so that we only have relevant data from 2020.
+The data was very clean, so there was minimal cleaning to do otherwise.

 ## Load